 2) High Salaries

 That being said, the increase in pay that comes with a master’s degree in computer science far outpaces the country’s overall average.
-Case in point: The median salary for computer science professionals is $114,000 per year.
-Some of the top-paying jobs held by MS in CS degree holders include software development engineer, with a median salary of $116,679, and computer scientist, with a median salary of $113,180.
+Some of the top-paying jobs held by MS in CS degree holders include software development engineer, with an average salary of $114,125, and computer scientist, with an average salary of $111,405.

 3) Stable Job Growth